How to apply for membership

 Decide how many shares at £20 you wish to buy.
 You can buy a minimum of one up to a maximum of 1000 shares.

 Read the Terms and Conditions below and check the checkbox.

 Click the 'Buy shares online' button to complete your purchase.

-Once you have completed an online purchase, you will receive an order confirmation by return email.
+Once you have purchased your shares, you will receive an order confirmation by return email.
 We will then send your Share certificate and welcome pack by post.

 TERMS AND CONDITIONS OF MEMBERSHIP

 Warning: Money invested in shares is fully at risk